Tony Alford

-Tony Alford (born November 27, 1968) is an American football coach, currently the running backs and run game coordinator at Ohio State University.
-He served as an assistant football coach at several programs throughout the Midwest for 27 years.
+Tony Alford (born November 27, 1968) is an American college football coach.
+He is the running backs coach and run game coordinator for the University of Michigan, positions he has held since 2024.
+Alford has served as an assistant college football coach throughout the Midwest for 30 years, most recently coaching at Ohio State before leaving to coach the Michigan Wolverines.

 Playing career

-Alford graduated from Doherty High School in Colorado Springs, Colorado after moving to the area his Senior year from Akron, Ohio.
-He went on to play for Colorado State from 1987–1990.
-He was a 1,000-yard rusher and a Doak Walker Award nominee while at Colorado State from 1987–90.
+Alford graduated from Doherty High School in Colorado Springs, Colorado after moving to the area his Senior year from Kent, Ohio.
+He went on to play for Colorado State from 1987 to 1990.
+He was a 1,000-yard rusher and a Doak Walker Award nominee at Colorado State.
 He gained 1,035 yards in 1989 as a junior under first-year Rams coach Earle Bruce.
 Alford was named first-team all-Western Athletic Conference that season and honorable mention All-America by USA Today.

-Following his graduation, Alford was on the preseason squad for the Denver Broncos and for the WLAF's Birmingham Fire.
+Following his graduation, Alford was on the preseason squad for the Denver Broncos of the National Football League (NFL) and for the Birmingham Fire of the World League of American Football (WLAF).

 Coaching career

-Alford has a long history of coaching success at under several top coaches.
-He has worked under Dan McCarney, Steve Kragthorpe, Rick Neuheisel, Charlie Weis, Brian Kelly, and Urban Meyer.
+Alford has a long history of coaching success under several top coaches.
+He has worked under Dan McCarney, Steve Kragthorpe, Rick Neuheisel, Charlie Weis, Brian Kelly, Urban Meyer, Ryan Day and Sherrone Moore.

 He has coached several successful players including J. K. Dobbins, Ezekiel Elliott, Mike Weber, Michael Floyd and Victor Anderson.

 Alford was a 247Sports.com finalist for national recruiter of the year in 2011.